hsm207/sycamore/docs/source/data_ingestion_and_preparation/load_data.md

 # Loading data into Sycamore

+You can load data into Sycamore using crawlers, copying a local file, or using the Sycamore data preparation libraries directly.

 ## Using a crawler
 You can use a crawler to automatically ingest data from a data source into Sycamore.
 If invoked to load data again from the same location, it will only load new or changed data.